danvonk/danvonk.github.io/posts/2022-12-11-dogu-express.md

 much to see in this city.
 Therefore, we decided to take the night train across the country and continue this journey into the Caucuses, which I'll probably describe in a further blog post.

-When we arrived in Ankara, far form being boring, the city was initially very exciting to be in: Even for someone who had grown up around London, it seemed huge.
+When we arrived in Ankara, far from being boring, the city was initially very exciting to be in: Even for someone who had grown up around London, it seemed huge.
 I think this was due to the hilly geography of the city, where the horizon was filled with craggy hills in all directions, which were densely packed with grey, concrete tenement blocks, all identically dishevelled, with their walls reflecting the yellow sodium-vapour lighting that